lgss/service-design-manual/service-manual/governance/how-delivery-teams-manage-their-work.md

 <img src="/service-manual/assets/images/governance/complex-wall.jpg" alt="A complex wall">

-This is a section of the wall used to manage the transfer of departments and agency websites to GOV.UK.
+This is a section of the wall used to manage the transfer of departments and agency websites to LGSS.
 It uses a similar flow of tasks but on a much larger scale.

 Using physical walls like these creates a focus for the team and promotes transparency - anyone walking past can have a look.